Chart Color Schemes

 Essendon features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 63.8% of all households, including 31.3% couples with children, 23.6% couples without children, and 7.7% single parent families.
-Non-family households make up the remaining 36.2%, with lone person households at 32.3% and group households comprising 4.0%.
+Non-family households constitute the remaining 36.2%, with lone person households at 32.3% and group households comprising 4.0%.
 The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households